pereznetworks/Library-Manager/README.md

         book/book_detail/:id view
         all loans view
           now returning and displaying
-            all loans detial, book title and name of patron patron, their books and loan detail for each books, the loan detail and patron loaned to detail for each can be is accessed from home book, loan and patron pg book titles, patron names
+            all loans detail, book title and name of patron patron, their books and loan detail for each books, the loan detail and patron loaned to detail for each can be is accessed from home book, loan and patron pg book titles, patron names
                 have links for each are the routes needs to get detail on each

+        queries/views and/or associations for filtering loans and books table

   DOING: